 With this network watchdog-certified setup, you now have everything you need to automatically and proactively identify network connectivity issues affecting your network.
 Identifying the root cause of these problems can be like finding a needle in a haystack.
 But fear not, with Obkio Network Monitoring tool, you can easily pinpoint network connectivity issues affecting your network and get your network running like a well-oiled machine in no time!

 There are many network connectivity issues that can arise, and most of them aren’t easy to see.
 So let’s go over some of the most common ones so you know what to expect.

 There are several common network connectivity issues that can arise in any network environment.
 Here are some examples:

-- Slow Network Performance: Slow network performance can be caused by a variety of factors, including high traffic volume, network congestion, and outdated network equipment.
+- Slow Network Performance: Slow network performance can be caused by a variety of factors, including high traffic volume, network congestion, network overload and outdated network equipment.
 When network slowness occurs, users may experience delays and sluggish response times when accessing applications and services.